jekyll/jekyll/docs/_docs/configuration/options.md

 class="option">options</code> (specified in the configuration file) and <code class="flag">flags</code> (specified on the command-line) that control them.

+Remember, configuration files are YAML so use spaces for indention not tabs.

 ### Global Configuration

 <div class="mobile-side-scroller">